 Fighting Criminal Mischief Charges

 Criminal mischief is considered a property crime in Texas.
 Though the most common types of criminal mischief cases are lower level misdemeanors, they can be charged as high-level felonies depending on the level of damage done to the property.
-No matter if charged as a misdemeanor or felony it is important to have an experienced attorney on your side to guide you in your defence and fight for you every step of the process.
+No matter if charged as a misdemeanor or felony it is important to have an experienced attorney on your side to guide you in your Defense and fight for you every step of the process.

 At Hildreth & Rueda, in Austin, Texas, we have been defending individuals charged with felonies and misdemeanors for over 20 years.
-We will work towards providing you the strongest possible defence in your criminal mischief case.
+We will work towards providing you the strongest possible Defense in your criminal mischief case.

 What Is Criminal Mischief?

 There are a few different reasons you could be facing a criminal mischief charge, under Texas criminal law.
 Any of the following would be fall under criminal mischief:

 - Intentionally or knowingly damaged someone else’s property